RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

     JBoss EAP’s architecture is lightweight, modular, and cloud ready.Based on the open source WildFly app server project, the platform offers powerful management and automation for greaterdeveloper productivity.

- * `A set of cloud-native runtimes` are Spring Boot with Tomcat, Reactive Vert.X, Javascript Node.Js, MicroProfile Throntail.(`Quarkus is coming soon!!`)
+ * `A set of cloud-native runtimes` are Spring Boot with Tomcat, Reactive Vert.x, Javascript Node.Js, MicroProfile Throntail.(`Quarkus is coming soon!!`)

  * `Red Hat OpenJDK​`​ is an open source implementation of the Java Platform SE (Standard Edition) supported andmaintained by the OpenJDK community.
 OpenJDK is the default Java development and runtime in Red Hat EnterpriseLinux.